-How much different did Voldemort act!
-He preferred immortality above humanity, and used his inhuman deed.
-He used his soul as a device, and destroyed it with his will to achieve something higher.
+How much different did Voldemort act?
+He preferred immortality over humanity and used his inhuman deed.
+He used his soul as a device and destroyed it with his will to achieve something higher.
 It is not the repeated murder itself, but the repeated conscious choice to violate his human nature (by committing murder), that allowed him to rip his soul apart multiple times, and to go further than anybody along the path that leads to immortality.

 And so, I believe it depends on choice once again, as so much in the series does.
 I believe Dumbledore’s soul is intact, and I believe Harry’s soul can be intact even if he has to kill more people than Voldemort did (which I don’t think he has to, by the way), if only he consciously decides that he wants to be human, unlike Voldemort.

 This explanation has, for now at least, answered the question I asked myself.
 I hope it does as well for those who read it.
 Comments are very welcome: j.bouterse at planet dot nl.
 Thank you for your time!